yeraydiazdiaz/shoutouts.dev/README.md

 We use [Distillery](https://hexdocs.pm/distillery/home.html) to produce release artifacts.
 These are built an Ubuntu 20.04 Docker image and a build bash script that produces release tarballs executable in any Ubuntu 20.04 system.

+`make release` will produce tarball with the release with the version number in `apps/shoutouts/mix.exs`.
+Note there is another version in `shoutouts_web` these should be change together to avoid confusion.

+Pre-release checklist:

+- Test the app using `make prod-server` to ensure production assets are correct.
+- Run `make mac-release` to create a Mac release and test locally via Distillery commands.
+- Create an Ubuntu release and test locally in VMs.

 ### Provider integrations